21 Incredible Things to Do in Kathmandu, Nepal

 Akash Bhairav

 Eating street food in Nepal can feel sketchy for western travelers.
 I’ve read blogs saying to avoid the street food and opt for restaurants.
-I love street food, so I researched food tours in Nepal and found Backstreet Academy tours, where I can merge my eating skills with calorie burning sightseeing.
-Read more about my Kathmandu food tour experience here.
+I love street food, so I researched food tours in Nepal and took a Kathmandu secret food tour experience and Nepali breakfast tour with Backstreet Academy.

 Read: Safety Tips for Street Food